-The readmission policy applies only to a student who is dismissed from the pharmacy program due to an academic reason.
+The readmission policy applies only to a student who is dismissed from the pharmacy program due to reaching the maximum allowable academic infractions.
 A student ineligible to continue in the program after all appeals have been exhausted may re-apply to the program as a new candidate, starting at the P1 year.
 There is no guarantee of readmission.
 A student who is dismissed from the pharmacy program due to a professional conduct reason will not be readmitted to the program.